FAQ for Workshops with Felicia Forte

 Q: What palette do you use?

 A: If you mean paint colors- I often use these: Ivory Black, Ultramarine Blue, Phthalocyanine Turquoise (Michael Harding), Brilliant Pink (MH), Cadmium Red, Cadmium Orange, Yellow Ochre, Cadmium Yellows, Transparent Oxide Red or Burt Sienna, Titanium White.
 I will also add and subtract new colors depending on the painting in progress or whim.
+For learning I suggest you stick to a limited palette for ease.
+I used strictly the Zorn palette for 2 full years in my studies and found it immensly helpful (Ivory Black, Yellow Ochre, Cadmium Red, Titanium White).

 If you mean Palette, I use New Wave Palettes the large POSH model.
+Mine have a grey enamel coating, but I don’t think they still offer the coating.

 Q: What types of brushes do you use?